 One of the first skills new parents have to learn — and fast — is how to change a baby’s diaper.
 Dad and Mom must continually adapt their diaper-changing techniques as their newborn becomes a squirming baby and then a restless toddler.
 Because even as baby’s sleep becomes more regular and you begin to introduce solids, the poop keeps on coming, and so do the diaper changes.
-Luckily there are professionals like Amanda Kellmer, a NICU nurse educator at Randall Children’s Hospital in Portland, Oregon, who don’t have the luxury of seeing diaper changes end at potty training.
-They can offer the best tips for how to change a diaper.
-Kellmer’s first note?
+Luckily there are professionals like Amanda Kellmer, a NICU nurse educator at Randall Children’s Hospital in Portland, Oregon, who don’t have the luxury of seeing diaper changes end with potty training.
+Kellmer’s first note on how to change a diaper?
 Get ready for a lot of trial and error.